GrzegorzKrug/Snake_Q-learning/README.md

 # About Snake Q-learning
 Learning repository.
-Target is to implement q-learning algorithm
+Target is to implement q-learning in different environment than gym-ai.

-#### Version
+#### Python Version

-Python 3.7.6
+Python==3.7.x

 ## Todo:
 - [x] Write Game environment